 Number 1: You’ll make the most of the traffic you have.

 SEO keeps your business visible by keeping your website high in SERPS.
-This also increases organic traffic flowing to your website.
+This also increases traffic flowing to your website in addition to the paid traffic you quire through your PPC efforts.
 These benefits are extremely important, but awareness does not always equate to business.
 CRO helps you turn that traffic into revenue by learning what your current visitors need to take that final step in the sales funnel.

 By increasing your conversion rate, you can increase revenue without increasing traffic or ad spend.
 In fact, CRO is the best way to decrease your cost-per-acquisition, because it makes use of the users you already have!